Fela Kuti

 Kuti was the son of Nigerian women's rights activist Funmilayo Ransome-Kuti.
-After early experiences abroad, he and his band Africa 70 (featuring drummer and musical director Tony Allen) shot to stardom in Nigeria during the 1970s, during which he was an outspoken critic and target of Nigeria's military juntas.
+After early experiences abroad, he and his band Africa '70 (featuring drummer and musical director Tony Allen) shot to stardom in Nigeria during the 1970s, during which Kuti was an outspoken critic and target of Nigeria's military juntas.
 In 1970, he founded the Kalakuta Republic commune, which declared itself independent from military rule.
-The commune was destroyed in a 1978 raid.
+The commune was destroyed in a 1978 army raid that injured Kuti and his mother, the latter fatally.
 He was jailed by the government of Muhammadu Buhari in 1984, but released after 20 months.
-He continued to record and perform through the 1980s and 1990s.
+Kuti continued to record and perform through the 1980s and 1990s.
 Since his death in 1997, reissues and compilations of his music have been overseen by his son, Femi Kuti.